fischerling/vis-lspc/README.md

 	lspc-hover - hover over the current line lspc-show-diagnostics - show the available diagnostics of the current line

-### Available configuration fields
+### Available configuration options

 The module table returned by `require('plugins/vis-lspc')` can be use to configure some aspects of vis-lspc.

-Available fields are:
+Available options are:

 * `name = 'vis-lspc'` - the name vis-lspc introduces itself to a language server
 * `logging = false` - enable logging only useful for debugging vis-lspc